Azure Blob storage

 The binary files are now deployed according to the defined configuration and environment – either to Azure Blob storage or to local storage.

-Azure Blob storage for self-managed projects
+Azure Blob storage for private cloud deployments

 Follow these recommendations: